reinvantveer/reinvantveer.github.io/_posts/2022-01-29-easiest-operator.md

 ## Your own operator

 So, why would you want to develop your own operator?
-Well, let's imagine that your organisation offers a particular product, let's say some kind of communications service.
+Well, maybe your organisation offers a particular product, let's say some kind of communications service.
 Once your organisation chooses to use Kubernetes to deploy this application, you can define your own resource type that describes the deployment of this application.
 You can define security parameters, the way it is exposed to the outside world, the data storage it uses to persist information, the